-We are a global apparel company that designs, sources, markets and distributes products bearing the trademarks of our Tommy Bahama®, Lilly Pulitzer® and Southern Tide® lifestyle brands and other owned and licensed brands as well as private label apparel products.
-During fiscal 2019, 93% of our net sales were from our owned lifestyle brands and 70% of our net sales were through our direct to consumer channels of distribution.
-In fiscal 2019, 97% of our consolidated net sales were to customers located in the United States.
+We are a leading branded apparel company that designs, sources, markets and distributes products bearing the trademarks of, among others, our Tommy Bahama®, Lilly Pulitzer® and Southern Tide® lifestyle brands.
+Tommy Bahama and Lilly Pulitzer, in the aggregate, represent more than 85% of our net sales.
+During fiscal 2020, 77% of our net sales were through our direct to consumer channels of distribution and 97% of our consolidated net sales were to customers located in the United States.